Can Type 2 Diabetes Be Reversed?

 What is type 2 diabetes and what is the definition of its reversal?

 Type 2 diabetes (otherwise known as non-insulin dependent diabetes) is a chronic metabolic disorder where your pancreas either isn’t producing enough insulin (the hormone regulating the movement of sugar to the cells), or the insulin that it does produce isn’t working as it should.
 As such, the fuel that keeps us energized (sugar) builds up in the bloodstream, instead of flowing to power your vital organs.
 This unbalance of blood sugar levels is called hyperglycemia.

-If you are able to get your HbA1c – the average blood sugar level over the course of two to three months, below 42 mmol/mol (6%) without taking diabetes medication, you can be considered in “diabetes remission.”
+If you are able to get your HbA1c – the average blood sugar level over the course of two to three months, below 42 mmol/mol (6%) without taking diabetes medication, many would consider you to be in “diabetes remission.”
 If you can keep your HbA1c there, your type 2 diabetes… that’s when some people will consider your diabetes to be fully reversed.

-Want to learn more about how to balance your glucose levels?
+Want to learn more about how to balance your glucose levels through foods?
 Check out this blog post.